-Giving your prospects a deadline to meet takes the guesswork out of your timeline.
-You’ve removed your prospect’s tendency to star an email for later or think, “I’ll get to that next week.”
-Instead, you’ve stated your expectations up front and given them a direct goal to meet.
+Giving your prospects a deadline to meet guesswork out of your timeline.
+In doing so, you prevent the recipient from "starring" your email for later or thinking, "I'll get to that next week."
+Instead, you state your expectations up front and give them a direct goal to meet.

-If your deadline’s flexible, you might add, “Does this timeline meet your expectations?”
-This allows your prospect to push back if they’ll need more time.
-Make sure there’s always a deadline, however.
-If your prospect replies, “Actually, I think I’ll need a few more days,” say, “Not a problem.
-Let’s move the deadline to next Wednesday.”
-You’ve given them the time they need while sticking with a firm goal date.
+If your deadline's flexible, you might add, "Does this timeline meet your expectations?"
+This allows your prospect to push back if they need more time.
+Make sure there's always a deadline, however.
+If your prospect replies, "Actually, I think I'll need a few more days," say, "Not a problem.
+Let's move the deadline to next Wednesday."
+You've given them some wiggle room while sticking with a firm goal date.

 2. "Could you help me find the answer here?"

 Humans generally like helping other humans.
 Use this fact to your advantage.
-This approach is especially helpful early in the sales process when you’re identifying the decision maker -- or even make initial contact.
+This approach is especially helpful early in the sales process when you need to identify the decision maker.

 3. "I saw X and thought of you.
 What are your thoughts?"